docpad-archive/documentation/01-start/06-troubleshoot.html.md

 ### Watching is very slow to notice changes

-Add the following to your [docpad configuration file](/docpad/config):
+Add the following to your [DocPad configuration file](/docpad/config):

 ``` coffee